Washington University in Saint Louis

 St. Louis, Missouri

 Niess-Gain Professor of Surgery and Professor of Medicine

 Deputy Director, Institute for Public Health

-Dr. Colditz is an epidemiologist and public health expert with a longstanding interest in the causes and prevention of chronic disease, particularly among women.
+Graham A. Colditz, MD is an epidemiologist and public health expert with a longstanding interest in the causes and prevention of chronic disease, particularly among women.
 With a commitment to identifying strategies for prevention of breast cancer, Dr. Colditz studies benign breast disease and other markers for risk of breast cancer.
 Dr. Colditz described the increase in risk of breast cancer with use of combined estrogen plus progestin therapy and a significant increase in risk with increasing duration of use.
 Mortality from breast cancer was also elevated among current users (NEJM 1995).
 These data were confirmed by the WHI.
 He documented in prospective data the importance of proliferative benign lesions and risk of subsequent breast cancer (JAMA 1992; NEJM 1999) and the potential for childhood and adolescent diet, alcohol, and adiposity to modify risk of premalignant and invasive breast cancers.
 His research continues to focus on this time period in women’s lives and prevention of breast cancer.
 He is among the most highly cited medical researchers in the world.

 Dr. Colditz developed the award-winning Your Disease Risk website (www.yourdiseaserisk.wustl.edu) which communicates tailored prevention messages to the public.
 He has published over 1100 peer-reviewed publications, six books and contributed to reports for the National Academy of Medicine and National Academies of Science.